apache/mesos/docs/port-mapping-isolator.md

 through the
 [/monitor/statistics](endpoints/slave/monitor/statistics.md) endpoint
 on the agent.
-The port mapping network isolator is transparent for the majority of tasks running on a agent (those that bind to port 0 and let the kernel allocate their port).
+The port mapping network isolator is transparent for the majority of tasks running on an agent (those that bind to port 0 and let the kernel allocate their port).

 ## Installation